Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: General theory

 For example, the site symmetry of the atoms in the lonsdaleite structure discussed below is the group $C_{3v}$ that permits a local electric dipole moment, but also an electric octupole moment \cite{kos63}.
 The latter is realized by the $sp^3$ hybrid orbitals with which elements like carbon form lonsdaleite.
 A TB picture is well-suited to discuss the local electronic structure of the atoms as a function of their positions in a crystal structure, see Ref.\ \cite{faj19} for a more detailed analysis.
 The concept of site symmetries and the localized multipoles permitted by these site symmetries is independent of the ambiguous definition of a unit cell for a crystal structure \cite{mar74}.

 For magnetic structures, it is well-known that local magnetic dipole moments on the atoms affect their site symmetries \cite{bur13}.
 These constraints determine the magnetic space groups of these structures and thus, in turn, also the magnetic point group $G$.
 We extend this scheme by also considering local magnetic multipoles of higher order beyond $\ell = 1$ \cite{kur08}.
 Throughout we consider macroscopic electric and magnetic multipole densities on the same footing.
 Likewise, we consider local electric and magnetic multipoles on the same footing.
 The local multipoles $\vekc{M}$ attached to atomic sites in a crystal provide an instructive physical picture for the microscopic origin of the macroscopic multipole densities $\vekc{m}$.
 Also, magnetic multipoles $\vekc{M}$ attached to atomic sites provide a convenient means to incorporate magnetic order into TB models.
+For conceptual clarity, we limit our discussion of examples in Secs.~\ref{sec:lons} and \ref{sec:diamond} to configurations with local multipoles $\vekc{M}$ of only one order $\ell$, even though computational studies of real materials typically observe a greater variety of such multipoles~\cite{spa13}.